 The Network Slice Selection Function (NSSF):

-- supports taking slice load level information or network slice instance load level information from NWDAF into consideration for slice selection.
+- supports taking slice load level information or network slice instance load level information from the NWDAF into consideration for slice selection; and

-- supports taking analytics information for service experience related network data from the NWDAF;
+- supports taking analytics information for service experience related network data from the NWDAF.

 The Access and Mobility Management Function (AMF):

-- supports taking SMF load information from NWDAF into consideration for SMF selection;
+- supports taking SMF load information from the NWDAF into consideration for SMF selection;

-- supports taking expected UE behaviour information (UE mobility and/or UE communication) from NWDAF into consideration for monitoring UE behaviour;
+- supports taking expected UE behaviour information (UE mobility and/or UE communication) from the NWDAF into consideration for monitoring UE behaviour;

-- supports taking abnormal UE behaviour information from NWDAF into consideration for adjustment of UE mobility related network parameters to solve the abnormal risk.
+- supports taking abnormal UE behaviour information from the NWDAF into consideration for adjustment of UE mobility related network parameters to solve the abnormal risk;

-- supports taking slice load level information or network slice instance load level information from NWDAF into consideration for slice selection.
+- supports taking slice load level information or network slice instance load level information from the NWDAF into consideration for slice selection; and

-- supports taking analytics information for service experience related network data from the NWDAF;
+- supports taking analytics information for service experience related network data from the NWDAF.

 The Session Management Function (SMF):

-- supports taking UPF load information from NWDAF into consideration for UPF selection;
+- supports taking UPF load information from the NWDAF into consideration for UPF selection;

-- supports taking expected UE behaviour information (UE mobility and/or UE communication) from NWDAF into consideration for monitoring UE behaviour;
+- supports taking expected UE behaviour information (UE mobility and/or UE communication) from the NWDAF into consideration for monitoring UE behaviour;

-- supports taking abnormal UE behaviour information from NWDAF into consideration for adjustment of UE mobility related network parameters to solve the abnormal risk;
+- supports taking abnormal UE behaviour information from the NWDAF into consideration for adjustment of UE mobility related network parameters to solve the abnormal risk; and

 - supports taking analytics information for SM congestion control experience from the NWDAF into consideration for determining back-off timer provided to UE.